dsintheocean/dsintheocean/README.md

 With a background in project management and strong leadership skills, I am committed to delivering results.
 If you're looking for a collaborator who can bring data to life and drive business growth through insights, please feel free to reach out.
 Let's explore how we can work together to achieve data-driven success.

-**Thank you for visiting my GitHub profile, and I look forward to connecting with you.**
 ---
 ### Connect with me:
 [<img align="left" alt="opa_oz | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]